-Sweet potato bread might just be the softest bread you’ve ever made.
+Sweet potato bread might just be the softest bread you’ll ever make.

-Yesterday, after dutifully checking our Facebook page for the latest road conditions, I forged down Interstate 80 to the Bay Area shortly before it closed in both directions due to mud/snow slides and downed power lines.
-Imagine driving through a car wash at 45 miles an hour for 2 hours, surrounded by trucks and cars in the same car wash but driving much faster than you, frantic windshield wipers whipping against pounding rain, strong winds sweeping rivers of water across the highway, and huge chunks of snow calving from steep walls of rock, and you have a snapshot of my afternoon.
+Yesterday, I forged down Interstate 80 to the Bay Area shortly before it closed in both directions due to mud/snow slides and downed power lines.
+Imagine driving through a car wash at 45 miles an hour for 2 hours, surrounded by trucks and cars in the same car wash.
+They’re driving much faster than you.
+Your frantic windshield wipers whips against pounding rain.
+Strong winds sweep rivers of water across the highway, and huge chunks of snow calve from steep walls of rock.
+I felt like I was in a car commercial for SUVs.

-Before leaving the condo in the mountains earlier that morning, I had packed some food and blankets into the car – common sense requirements for any road trip in winter months – and when I finally pulled into Auburn, I pulled into Starbucks (my home away from home), braved the storm to purchase a (grande, full fat, full caffeine) latte, and darted back to the car.
-While rain pellets bounced off the windows there in the parking lot, I relished my dry cocoon of a front seat, and dug into my provisions.
-First I laid out crisp apple slices in a tidy little pile, and a hunk of Jack cheese.
-Next I unwrapped a couple pieces of this Sweet Potato Bread slathered with butter, and sunk my teeth into its softness.
-Nirvana comes in many forms.
+Hours later, I was through the worst of it, and pulled into a parking lot.
+While rain pellets bounced off the windows, I relished my dry cocoon of a front seat, and dug into my provisions.
+Crisp apple slices, a hunk of Jack cheese, and this Sweet Potato Bread slathered with butter.
+I sunk my teeth into its softness and found Nirvana .
 I’d made it through the worst of the storm safely, and this was the most satisfying meal I could imagine at the moment.

 Sweet Potato Bread with Honey

 Dough Starter (Sponge)